 When planning a flying safari to Bwindi Impenetrable National Park, it is important to note that all flights start and end in either Entebbe International Airport or Kajansi Airstrip.
 The duration of the flight depends on the size and speed of the booked aircraft, but it usually takes about 2 hours to reach any part of Bwindi Impenetrable National Park from Entebbe/Kajansi.
 Opting for a flight to Bwindi instead of driving for 9-10 hours allows you more time to relax or engage in other activities such as visiting the community or taking a nature or forest walk once you arrive at your lodge.

 Most companies offering flying safaris to Bwindi Impenetrable National Park have two daily departures, one in the morning and the other in the afternoon.
 Depending on your preference, you can choose to fly either in the morning or afternoon.
-For specific information on available flights, please contact Trek Africa Tours.
+For specific information on available flights, please contact Trek Africa Expeditions.

 However, if you plan to fly to the southern part of Bwindi and land at Kisoro Airstrip, there is only one flight per day in the morning.
 This is because flying in the afternoon can be dangerous due to turbulent winds and hills.
 If you need more information on flying to Rushaga and Nkuringo in the south of Bwindi, please contact us.